 The effort that went into this wine...
 Insane...
 I can still remember Julia's satisfied expression at the end of it.
 She proudly exclaims - this will be a £15 wine... we do it for ourselves because we love this wine.
 I learnt a lot from this wine and finally tasting it is an experience that will stick with me for life.
 For me, this is the baby 17' G-Max!

 In case you're wondering, we spent an entire day picking these grapes from old Scheurebe vines in the La Borne section of Morstein.
 Pre-sorting in the vineyard and handling the grapes with utmost care...
 Placing...
 NOT THROWING them into small red containers.
 One could easily mistaken this for the legendary G-Max when picking.
 This was followed by two days of sorting in a cold cold cellar.
 Only perfect ripe berries were allowed.
-Crazy! — a year ago
+Crazy! — 2 years ago

 This was my favourite in a very interesting blind tasting involving 17' rieslings from 4 different German regions - Nahe, Rheinhessen, Rheingau, and Pfalz.
 The wines were hauntingly similar at the start, but started to reveal themselves when left to their own devices.
 The tasting reinforced my belief that German rieslings best show their terrior aged or post-ferment, unsulphured and straight from the tank/barrel.